-During his tenure, Professor Weinstein promoted increased access to NARA holdings, put greater emphasis on civic education, oversaw major progress in preserving electronic records, and expanded the National Archives’ role in the international archival community.
-The accomplishments included:
+During his tenure, Professor Weinstein promoted increased access to NARA holdings, put greater emphasis on civic education, oversaw progress in preserving electronic records, and expanded the National Archives’ role in the international archival community.
+Accomplishments included:

 - A one-third increase in the level of congressional funding.

-- The successful launch of the Electronic Records Archives (ERA), which will store and make accessible the future electronic records of government, as well as partnerships with private companies to digitize for the ERA the traditional records in NARA’s holdings.
+- The launch of the Electronic Records Archives (ERA), to store and make accessible electronic records of government, as well as partnerships with private companies to digitize for the ERA traditional records in NARA’s holdings.

-- Inclusion of the once-private Nixon Library into NARA’s system of Presidential libraries, the release of many more tape recorded conversations of Presidents Lyndon Johnson and Richard Nixon, and preparations for the George W. Bush Presidential Library in Dallas.
+- Inclusion of the once-private Nixon Library into NARA’s system of Presidential libraries, the release of additional tape recorded conversations of Presidents Lyndon Johnson and Richard Nixon, and preparations for the George W. Bush Presidential Library in Dallas.

-- A great expansion of public outreach programs, in partnership with the National Archives Foundation, through the creation of the Digital Vaults and the Boeing Learning Center and through efforts to raise the level of civic literacy among the public through education and museum programs.
+- An expansion of public outreach programs, in partnership with the National Archives Foundation, through the creation of the Digital Vaults and the Boeing Learning Center, and through efforts to raise the level of civic literacy among the public through education and museum programs.

 - The launch of a major initiative to eliminate the enormous backlog of unprocessed records.
 In 2006, the backlog consisted of 1 million cubic feet of records.
 In two years, the backlog was reduced by 20 percent.

-- Implementation of plans to provide new facilities for the National Personnel Records Center in St. Louis, which houses 4 million cubic feet of retired military and civilian personnel records.
+- Implementation of plans to provide new facilities for the National Personnel Records Center in St. Louis, which at that time housed 4 million cubic feet of retired military and civilian personnel records.

-- Creation, in the aftermath of Hurricane Katrina, of the “First Preservers” program, which offers support and guidance to state archives and local records repositories to preserve vital records.
+- Creation, in the aftermath of Hurricane Katrina, of the “First Preservers” program, which offered support and guidance to state archives and local records repositories to preserve vital records.

 Professor Weinstein’s international awards included the United Nations Peace Medal (1986) and The Council of Europe’s Silver Medal (twice, in 1990 and 1996), presented by its Parliamentary Assembly.
 His other awards and fellowships included two Senior Fulbright Lectureships, an American Council of Learned Societies Fellowship, the Commonwealth Fund Lectureship at the University of London, and a Woodrow Wilson International Center for Scholars Fellowship.